Camps for Russian prisoners and internees in Poland (1919–1924): The controversy

 The issue of the actual number of prisoners and their estimated death toll was a source of controversy for a long time until a joint team of Polish and Russian historians reexamined documents from both Polish and Russian archives in 2004.
-The commission included Prof. Waldemar Rezmer and Prof. Zbigniew Karpus from Nicolaus Copernicus University in Toruń as well as Prof. Gennady Matveyev from the Moscow State University.
+The commission included Waldemar Rezmer and Zbigniew Karpus from Nicolaus Copernicus University in Toruń as well as Gennady Matveyev from the Moscow State University.
 It was estimated by Karpus and Rezmer that the number of Russian POWs was near 110,000 and at least 157,000 by Matveyev.
-The number of deaths in the camps was estimated between 16,000 and 17,000 (Karpus, Rezmer) and 18,000-20,000 (Matveyev).
-While the conditions in camps were harsh, the major causes of death were epidemics of influenza, typhus, cholera and dysentery.
+The number of deaths in the camps was estimated between 16,000 and 17,000 (Karpus, Rezmer) and 18,000–20,000 (Matveyev).
+Conditions in camps were harsh, and the primary causes of death were epidemics of influenza, typhus, cholera and dysentery.

 Until the source documents were published in Moscow in 2004, some Russian historians had estimated the number of prisoners and the death toll to be much higher, estimating that the death toll ranged from 40,000 to more than 100,000.
 For example, Irina Mikhutina in her 1995 publications estimated the number of prisoners to be 165,000 and the death toll to be 70,000.
 In 1998 Russian popular press reported that Polish internment camp in Tuchola was particularly notorious for the large number of Soviet POW's deaths and was dubbed a "death camp" by the Russian Emigrant press from within Poland.
 There have also been accusations from the Russian side that the death toll was influenced by the indifference of the camp authorities.
 Others accused the Russian side of using these numbers to justify the Katyn massacre, the mass executions of Polish officers and intelligentsia in World War II.
 Such usage has become known as "Anti-Katyn".

 The Russian historians arrived at this number by first estimating the number of POWs, then subtracting the number that has been repatriated to the Soviet Union after the hostilities ended, and then assuming that most of the remainder died in POW camps.
 Polish historians always countered this by arguing that: (a) the number of POWs was very difficult to estimate accurately, due to the chaotic situation prevailing for most of the war, and (b) many Soviet POWs lost that status after they switched sides and entered units fighting alongside Polish forces against the Red Army, or were transferred to the Whites rather than the Bolsheviks.
 There was also the problem that significant number of Russian POWs were left in the territory of Poland since World War I (about 2,420,000 soldiers of the Russian Empire were taken captive by the Central Powers) and obviously when the Polish-Soviet conflict deteriorated, these POWs were not released to Russia.